corecoding/4U2SEE/README.md

-# 4U2SEE LED Sign PHP Script
+# 4U2SEE LED Sign Ethernet Protocol Update Script
 Change contents of a 4U2SEE sign over network.